void-linux/void-packages/README.md

 files into a `fake destdir` to generate XBPS binary packages that can be installed or queried through the `xbps-install(8)` and `xbps-query(8)` utilities, respectively.

-The `xbps-src` utility requires an utility to chroot and bind mount existing directories into a `masterdir` that is used as its main `chroot` directory. `xbps-src` supports multiple utilities to accomplish this task:
+`xbps-src` requires an utility to chroot and bind mount existing directories into a `masterdir` that is used as its main `chroot` directory. `xbps-src` supports multiple utilities to accomplish this task: